openstack/nova/doc/source/concepts.and.introduction.rst

 This page outlines concepts that you will need to understand as a user or administrator of an OpenStack installation.
-Each section links to more more detailed information in the :doc:`administration.guide`, but you'll probably want to read this section straight-through before tackling the specifics presented in the administration guide.
+Each section links to more more detailed information in the :doc:`adminguide/index`, but you'll probably want to read this section straight-through before tackling the specifics presented in the administration guide.